Chris (The Oldest Streamer)’s review published on Letterboxd :

 However the main fault was with Tarantino - the golden boy who could do no wrong after the brilliant Pulp Fiction.
 However that masterpiece had a magic script (which this sorely lacked) as well as a superb cast whereas Jackie Brown at a seemingly endless near three hour running time seemed to be treading water.

-Perhaps a typical problem from a director after he has suddenly be crowned as an "auteur"
+Perhaps a typical problem from a director after he has suddenly been crowned as an "auteur"

 Had it been at least an hour shorter, this could have worked for me but it remains my least favourite Tarantino oeuvre.